La Adelita

 "La Adelita" is one of the most famous corridos of the Mexican Revolution.
 Over the years, it has had many adaptations.
-This particular version of the ballad was inspired by a Chihuahuense woman who joined the Maderista movement in the early stages of the Revolution and fell in love with Madero.
-She became a popular icon and the source who documented the role of women in the Mexican Revolution; she gradually became synonymous with the term soldadera, who became a vital force in the Revolutionary War efforts due to their participation in the battles against Mexican government forces.
+The ballad was inspired by Adela Velarde Pérez, a Chihuahuense woman who joined the Maderista movement in the early stages of the revolution and fell in love with Madero.
+She became a popular icon and a symbol of the role of women in the Mexican Revolution.
+The figure of the adelita gradually became synonymous with the term soldadera, the woman in a military-support (and sometimes fighting) role, who became a vital force in the revolutionary efforts through provisioning, espionage, and other activities in the battles against Mexican federal government forces.